Last Updated on October 26, 2023 by Sorin Petroj

 What are the best table tennis balls to use for practice?

 Joola, Stiga, and Butterfly are three of the best table tennis brands of plastic balls consistently praised among professionals and amateurs alike.
 But the only catch is you cannot buy any of the brands in bulk.

 For example, Butterfly G40+ comes at a pack of 12, STIGA comes at a pack of 12, and JOOLA comes at a collection of 72 highest.
 In the case of training, you would want at least 50-100 ping pong balls so that you don’t run out in the middle of a training session.

-And in case of bulk buy, both Champion 1-star and Newgy Robo-balls come at a pack of 144, seamless and ideal for practicing for multiple hours.
+In the case of bulk buying, both Champion 1-star and Newgy Robo-balls come at a pack of 144, seamless and ideal for practicing for multiple hours.

 Which table are tennis balls best for ping pong robots?

 You can use the ping pong robot manufacturer’s ball; however, these robots are built for just about any type of table tennis ball.
 You must consider opting for at least 50-144 ping pong balls.

 MAPOL 3-Star balls and Newgy Robo-balls can be your consideration.
 Other options for bulk buying are Sanwei ABS 1-Star and Kevenz.
 These are all plastic ping pong balls, and you shouldn’t use the celluloid balls for playing style with robots.